welsberr/MemorySharing/ImageEditing/README.md

 Press the 'Process Image' button.
 It will remain highlighted while the ImageMagick command is applied to the source image to produce the processed image, which will update the image on the right.

+### Sharpen

+The 'Sharpen' operation applies a sharpening operation to the image.

 ### Invert

 Select the 'Invert' checkbox if the source image is either a black-and-white or color negative.